weaversa/cryptol-course/labs/Language/Basics.md

 the time you don't need them as cryptography tends to use nonnegative numbers.

-Where appropriate operators "blast through" typing constructs like sequences, tuples and records.
+Where appropriate, operators act elementwise (or "blast through") typing constructs like sequences, tuples and records.

 ```shell
 labs::Language::Basics> [[0, 1], [1, 2]] + [[3, 5], [8, 13]]